juankno/Calculadora/README.md

 # Calculadora starter

-This is a project based in the basic use of the framework of react native.
+This is a project based in the basic use of the framework of react native and typescript.

 ## Getting started